dev-protocol/docs.devprotocol.xyz/content/en/pages/3000-developers/modules/lockup.md

 The Lockup contract contains code to handle staking to support projects and earn rewards.

-Users can deposit their DEV tokens into a Property(Staking Pool) and get back an s Token NFT as a ‘Proof of Patronage’.
+The Sponsors can deposit their DEV tokens into a Property(Staking Pool) and get back an s Token NFT as a ‘Proof of Patronage’.
 This NFT contains all the metadata related to the DEV token Staking. (more about [sTokens](https://medium.com/devprtcl/stokens-nfts-mirroring-dev-staking-b41f93d0f8a6))

-Dev Protocol users who deposit in properties can withdraw their staking at any time and get rewards.
+The Sponsors who deposit in properties can withdraw their staking at any time and get rewards.
 (How are staking rewards calculated?
 [Token](/en/introduction/devtoken/))

-For this roles the contract has following functions .
+For these roles, the contract has the following functions.

 ## Interface